-When consulting on this plan people told us...
+When consulting on this plan people told us ...

-- it is about understanding the person in their whole context" - "we must ground the plan in a rights-based approach" - "to recognise the diversity of disabled people"... and to "have both bottom up (employment support) mixed with top down (good employers) actions"
+- "a whānau centred approach requires more than looking at the person as an individual it is about understanding the person in their whole context" - "we must ground the plan in a rights-based approach" - "to recognise the diversity of disabled people" ... and to "have both bottom up (employment support) mixed with top down (good employers) actions."